jasononeil/hxrandom/README.md

    Will generate a random float between `from` and `to`, inclusive.
  * `Random.bool()`
    Will return a random `true` or `false` boolean value.
+ * `Random.string(length:Int, ?charactersToUse:String)`
+   Will return a random string using of a certain length, using characters from "charactersToUse" or else A-Za-z0-9
  * `Random.fromArray(arr)`
    Will return a random item from the set array, or Null if the array is empty / null.